RemeJuan/remelehane/src/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: 'Hi, I''m Stackbit Fresh.'
+    title: 'Hi, I''m Reme Le Hane'
     content: >-
-      This section can contain a subtitle or tagline.
-The recommended length is one to three sentences, but can be changed as you prefer.
+      Flutter Developer.
   - section_id: about
     type: section_content
     title: About
     content: >-
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
+        Currently working at 20Fifty, a Flutter development house, following my passion of working as much as I can in the flutter space...
     actions:
-      - label: Contact Me
+      - label: More About Me
-        url: /contact
+        url: /about
         style: button
   - section_id: recent-posts
     type: section_posts